Millions invested and hundreds supported – 2025 was just the beginning

 Billions of pounds for transport, unlocking development sites for thousands of homes and launching the biggest listening exercise in a generation are just some of the highlights of 2025 for the Mayor of the East Midlands.

-During 2025, Mayor Claire has also welcomed the first permanent chief executive to EMCCA in Amy Harhoff, while signing both the Armed Forces Covenant and Dying to Work Charter on behalf of the authority, pledging to ensure those who serve or have served in the Armed Forces, and their families, are treated fairly and to uphold best practice in supporting workers facing a terminal diagnosis, respectively.
+During 2025, Mayor Claire has also welcomed EMCCA’s first permanent chief executive in Amy Harhoff, while signing both the Armed Forces Covenant and Dying to Work Charter on behalf of the authority, pledging to ensure those who serve or have served in the Armed Forces, and their families, are treated fairly and to uphold best practice in supporting workers facing a terminal diagnosis, respectively.

 Mayor Claire said: “I really do have the best job in the world.
 This last 12 months has not been without its challenges, but we’ve made huge strides forward as EMCCA has become more established.

-“I’ve secured £2bn towards transport improvements, including awarding £75 million to our local councils for road repairs, and helped secure £2.5bn towards the STEP Fusion project to build the UK’s first prototype fusion power plant at the former West Burton power station site.
+“I’ve secured £2 billion towards transport improvements, including awarding £75 million to our local councils for road repairs, and helped secure £2.5 billion towards the STEP Fusion project to build the UK’s first prototype fusion power plant at the former West Burton power station site.

 “Work has started on building more than 1,400 homes, which should accelerate next year, while I’ve launched my £3m Community Development Fund to support some of our most deprived areas.
-Just this month, I have been proud to help fund Thrive, Nottingham College’s new programme to support young people aged 18-21 not in employment, education or training.
+Just this month, I have been proud to help fund Thrive, Nottingham College’s new programme to support young people aged 18-21 not in employment, education or training, with the first course starting in January.

-This year has also seen the Mayor launch her Big Transport Conversation, a 12-week public consultation to shape a Transport Plan for the region, and cover more than half of The Loop, a new walking and cycling route around the region, connecting lesser-known locations and high streets which stand to benefit from increased footfall – the Mayor aims to finish The Loop by the second anniversary of her election in May 2026.
+This year has also seen the Mayor launch her Big Transport Conversation, a 12-week public consultation to shape a Transport Plan for the region, and covered more than half of The Loop, a new walking and cycling route around the region, connecting lesser-known locations and high streets which stand to benefit from increased footfall – The Mayor aims to finish The Loop by the second anniversary of her election in May.

 2025 in numbers

-• £75 million given to city and county councils to fix the roads – over £21m more than the region has had before;
+• £75 million given to the City and County Councils to fix the roads – over £21million more than the region has had before;

 • 10 priority areas to share a pot of £3m thanks to the Mayor’s new community development fund, with projects to be announced in the New Year;

-• 574 homes so far benefiting from lower energy bills thanks to the first round of home energy efficiency improvements;
+• 574 homes so far benefitting from lower energy bills thanks to the first round of home energy efficiency improvements;

-• £25m of funding allocated to improve town centres, support small businesses, create jobs and help communities grow, with £10m assigned to 10 projects so far and more to be announced early 2026;
+• £25m of funding to improve town centres, support small businesses, create jobs and help communities grow with £10m allocated to 10 projects so far and more to be announced early 2026;

-• 15 projects exploring innovative, clean energy and advanced manufacturing technologies awarded grant funding through East Midlands Investment Zone programme;
+• 15 projects exploring innovative, clean energy and advanced manufacturing technologies obtained grant funding through East Midlands Investment Zone programme;

-• £5m of funding has been agreed to help young people not in education, employment, or training (NEET), to help match them to opportunities in the East Midlands;
+• £5m of funding has been agreed to help young people who are not in education, employment, or training (NEET) to help match them to opportunities in the East Midlands;

 • 100,000 jobs planned to be created by the newly launched Get East Midlands Working Plan, a joint partnership plan which aims to raise the regional employment rate to 80 per cent by 2035;